-- 1.5.4 Neither the Company's managers nor its employees shall be members of the Nomination Committee. - 1.5.5 The Company shall announce the names of members of the Nomination Committee on its website no later than six months before the AGM. - Comment: This time requirement must especially be kept in mind if the AGM has delegated to the Board or another party the task of appointing the Nomination Committee.
+1.5.61.4.5 The Company shall announce the names of members of the Nomination Committee on its website no later than six months before the AGM.

+Comment: This time requirement must especially be kept in mind if the AGM has delegated to the Board or another party the task of appointing the Nomination Committee.